froschi/vagrant-studies-storage/README.md

 # Description

 This Vagrant setup is part of a series of VMs simulating an 'enterprise'-style infrastructure.
-It creates a pair of VMs simulating a storage server.
-It is based on Ubuntu, using the precise64 base box.
+It creates a pair of VMs, turning them into a redundant storage server.

-What you'll get:

-* A pair of redundant storage machines.
-* Redundancy is managed over DRBD and heartbeat.
-* The machines serves chunks of storage toward the hostonly network over iSCSI and NFS.
+You'll get a pair of redundant storage machines, based on Ubuntu 12.04LTS.
+HA and failover is managed via DRBD and heartbeat.
+The machines serve chunks of storage towards the hostonly network over iSCSI and NFS.

 Each of the machines comes with a stack of virtual SAS hard drives, in a RAID10 setup.